-MATHEMATICS NPS Code SCED Code NPS Course Title Number of Semesters Credits Per Year Prerequisite(s) matrices, red how to find the Course Description: In this course, students will represent problem situations using distinct structures as finite graphs, natrices, recursive relations.
-Students will explore a variety of topics and techniques that arise in everyday life such as low to find the best route from one city to another, how computers store and retrieve arraignments of information on the increen; represent and solve optimization problems involving linear programming, develop and analyze algorithms.
-MA2700 02104 ANALYSIS WITH TRIGONOMETRY FY 1 Algebra II or Honors Algebra II require the s The study wi Course Description: Analysis is designed as a pre-calculus course for the student whose future goals or interests may require the study of calculus.
-Students will use graphing calculators to extend the study of functions and related topics.
-The study will include polynomial, rational, exponential, and logarithmic functions.
-Methods of proof using logic, deductive reasoning, and mathematical induction are used.
-A graphing calculator is required for this course.
-MA4702 02124 ADVANCED PLACEMENT CALCULUS FY 1 Analysis with Trigonometry (MA2700) who have co mpleted four definite inte nis offering continues the two-seme units of college preparatory mathe egral, e.g., area and volume; technioptional topics include hyperbolic f matics.
-Mathe ques of integi ematical topics ration; transce s included are applications of the MA4703 02125 ADVANCED PLACEMENT CALCULUS BC FY 1 Advanced Placement Calculus B Placement B representation analytically, C syllabus a onal approac and verbally. nis first semester of a two-semester s established by the College Entrar h to calculus, with concepts, results Mathematical topics considered in of derivatives; and geometric inter nce Examinat s, and probler clude parame ion Board.
-Thi ns expressed etric, polar, and s course emphasizes a multi- geometrically, numerically, d vector functions and their MA4600 02203 ADVANCED PLACEMENT STATISTICS FY 1 Honors Algebra II or Algebra II understandir fluctuations, models to in Course Description: The extensive use of statistics in our world makes it essential that students have more than a basic understanding of statistics.
+MATHEMATICS NPS Code SCED Code NPS Course Title Number of Semesters Credits Per Year Prerequisite(s) matrices, rec Course Description: In this course, students will represent problem situations using distinct structures as finite graphs, matrices, recursive relations.
+Students will explore a variety of topics and techniques that arise in everyday life such as now to find the best route from one city to another, how computers store and retrieve arraignments of information on the screen; represent and solve optimization problems involving linear programming, develop and analyze algorithms.
+MA2700 02104 ANALYSIS WITH TRIGONOMETRY FY 1 Algebra II or Honors Algebra II require the st The study wil tudy of calcu Il include pol nalysis is designed as a pre-calculu lus.
+Students will use graphing calc ynomial, rational, exponential, and tical induction are used.
+A graphing culators to ext logarithmic fu end the study inctions.
+Meth of functions and related topics. ods of proof using logic, deductive MA4702 02124 ADVANCED PLACEMENT CALCULUS FY 1 Analysis with Trigonometry (MA2700) who have con indefinite and mpleted four d definite inte nis offering continues the two-sement units of college preparatory mathe egral, e.g., area and volume; technic Optional topics include hyperbolic f matics.
+Matheques of integr ematical topics ration; transce s included are applications of the MA4703 02125 ADVANCED PLACEMENT CALCULUS BC FY 1 Advanced Placement Calculus B Placement B representation analytically, a C syllabus a onal approac and verbally. nis first semester of a two-semester s established by the College Entrar h to calculus, with concepts, results Mathematical topics considered in of derivatives; and geometric inter nce Examinat s, and probler clude parame ion Board.
+Thi ns expressed etric, polar, and is course emphasizes a multi- geometrically, numerically, d vector functions and their MA4600 02203 ADVANCED PLACEMENT STATISTICS FY 1 Honors Algebra II or Algebra II understandin fluctuations, models to int Course Description: The extensive use of statistics in our world makes it essential that students have more than a basic understanding of statistics.
 The students will recognize and understand the kinds of regularity that occurs amid random fluctuations, associated with problematic mathematical models with occurrence in the real world, and use the mathematical models to interpret these happenings.
 The materials and content includes those required for the Advanced Placement Statistics Examination.
 MA4801 10157 ADVANCED PLACEMENT COMPUTER SCIENCE FY 1 Algebra II or Honors Algebra II structures.
-A language co computer sy Course Description: The major emphasis in this course is on programming methodology, algorithms, and data structures.
+Aplanguage cor computer sys Course Description: The major emphasis in this course is on programming methodology, algorithms, and data structures.
 Applications of computing provide the context in which these subjects are treated.
 A particular programming language constitutes the vehicle for implementing computer-based solutions to particular problems.
 Treatments of computer systems and the social implications of computing are integrated into the course and not isolated as separate units.
 This course is designed to prepare students for entry into programs in Computer Science and Information Science.

+MATHEMATICS

+NPS Code Of Dar Draradilicita(s)

-MATHEMATICS NPS Code SCED Code NPS Course Title Number of Semesters Credits Per Year Prerequisite(s) LA1505 22999 SAT PREPARATION FY 1 10 th , 11 th or 12 th grade status
+LA1505 22999 SAT PREPARATION FY 1 10 th , 11 th or 12 th grade status